1997 Regular Session

 BE IT RESOLVED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI, That the following amendment to the Mississippi Constitution of 1890 is proposed to the qualified electors of the state:

-BE IT FURTHER RESOLVED, That the explanation of this proposed amendment for the ballot shall read as follows: "This proposed constitutional amendment will increase the terms of circuit court judges from four to six years."
+BE IT FURTHER RESOLVED, That the explanation of this proposed amendment for the ballot shall read as follows: "This proposed constitutional amendment authorizes victims of crime, prosecuting attorneys and law enforcement officers to appeal judicial sentences imposed upon criminal offenders whose criminal conduct resulted in personal injury, death or property damage."